 Docker connection settings

-Specify the settings for accessing the Docker API.
+Specify the settings for accessing the Docker Engine API from JetBrains Rider.
 For more information about using the Docker integration with JetBrains Rider, see Docker.

 Enable the Docker plugin

 This functionality relies on the Docker plugin, which is bundled and enabled in JetBrains Rider by default.
-If the relevant features are not available, make sure that you did not disable the plugin.
+If the relevant features aren't available, make sure that you didn't disable the plugin.

 Press Ctrl+Alt+S to open the IDE settings and select.